MD/Master in Law (ML)

 Timing:

-For students who decide to pursue the MD/ML in their third year of medical school, they are enrolled in the MD program for the first three years, ML program for the 4th year, and the MD program for the 5th year.
+For students who decide to pursue the MD/ML in their third year of medical school, they are enrolled in the MD program for the first three years, the ML program for the 4th year, and the MD program for the 5th year.

 The sample plans of study below provide details about the timing of ML course work for those who are familiar with the Perelman School of Medicine curriculum.
 The Master in Law plan of study will be individualized for each student.